 No extensions

-The graduate route cannot be extended and you cannot apply for it again in the future, even if you complete more study.
-If you are interested in staying in the UK after the graduate route, see the 'After the Graduate route' options further down the page.
+The Graduate route cannot be extended and you cannot apply for it again in the future, even if you complete more study.
+If you are interested in staying in the UK after the Graduate route, see the 'After the Graduate route' options further down the page.

 Who can apply?

 This depends on the current visa, qualification awarded and whether the study was in the UK or not.
 Previous immigration permission could also affect your application.
-There are COVID-19 concessions for meeting the study in the UK requirement.

 Current visa